Here are the ‘Colors of the Year’ for 2024 from Pantone and Sherwin-Williams

 Pantone has selected a Color of the Year since 2000.
 Two colors were chosen in both 2016 and 2021.
 Here’s a look at the previous winners:

-Pantone says, “Anything and everything taking place in our culture” can influence their Color of the Year selection.
+Pantone says “anything and everything taking place in our culture” can influence their choice of Color of the Year.

 The company says its global team of color experts “comb the world looking for new color influences” each year, including fashion, the entertainment and film industry, travel destinations, art collections and socio-economic conditions.

-Meanwhile, popular paint retailer Sherwin-Williams tends to choose more muted tones for its Color of the Year.
-This year, it’s ‘Upward’ — a “breezy, blissful blue.”
+Meanwhile, paint retailer Sherwin-Williams tends to choose more muted tones for its Color of the Year.
+This year, it’s “Upward,” a “breezy, blissful blue.”

 The company has selected a color of the year since 2011.
 Here’s a look at the previous winners: